edmontongo/presentations/2014-02/duck/README.md

 `stack2.go`

 What happens when we put a duck on the stack?

-Type assertions.
+Type switches.